Prior to registeration

 - In these areas I can help

-- Why I am making myself available as a mentor
+- Why I make myself available as a mentor

-You can weight any criteria to refine your search with.
+You can weight all criteria to refine your search with.

-Your search will show you the three highest ranked mentor-profiles.
+Your search will show you the three highest ranked mentor's profiles.
 You can have these replaced with three new profiles at any time.
-In the results of your search you will also see the percentage match of the respective profiles with your entered criteria as well as brief information about the mentors.
+In the results of your search, you will also see the percentage match of the respective profiles with your entered criteria as well as brief information about each mentor.

-This way you are not forced to go through long lists of mentor-profiles, but can change the list of results by adjusting your search criteria.
+This way, you are not forced to go through long lists of mentor's profiles, but can change the list of results by adjusting your search criteria.

 Tips for the search